All

 What is Diabetic Retinopathy?

 The vessels may develop microaneurysms, for example, or small bulges.
-There may also be bleeding spots, or hemorrhages, on the retina.
-In the late stages of retinopathy, growth of abnormal new blood vessels develop which are fragile and prone to bleeding.
+There may also be bleeding spots or haemorrhages on the retina.

-All these complications can lead to bleeding in the vitreous cavity (the compartment in the back of the eye) which can impede vision, tractional retinal detachment, or in the very terminal stages, severe glaucoma, which can result in vision loss and pain.
+All these complications can lead to bleeding in the vitreous cavity (the compartment in the back of the eye).
+This can impede vision and lead to tractional retinal detachment.

 Shinagawa_Blog Piece Mockup_Oct 5-04